 • Do the articles, which you post on LinkedIn and various social media platforms trigger multiple responses, ignite conversation, and get reposted?

-increase your influence among colleagues, clients, and community, capture the attention of the media, and even garner speaking engagements?
+What can you do to build professional visibility, increase your influence among colleagues, clients, and community, capture the attention of the media, and even garner speaking engagements?

 Don’t give up.
 Be persistent and diligent.
 No one becomes a thought leader overnight – it’s a building process.
 Start with a solid foundation: